nisalnmhj/nisalnmhj/README.md

 # 👋 HI THERE!!

 My Name is **Nishan Maharjan**.
-I am a passionate and result-driven Computer Science student and self-learned artisan.
+I am a passionate and result-driven software developer and cloud engineer in designing, developing, testing, and deploying innovative and customer-centric products as an individual contributor and in cross-functional teams with experience in designing, developing, testing, and deploying innovative and customer-centric products as an individual contributor and in cross-functional teams.

 ---